Cairo Historical Sites

 Another remarkable aspect of the mosque's interior is the large and finely carved mihrab (the niche indicating the direction of Mecca) and an innovative minbar (pulpit) made from fine wood.
 This is indeed an example of craftsmanship that was beyond its age.
 This combination of classical Ottoman and Egyptian styles creates a unique atmosphere, making this interior not only a place of worship but also a display of artistic and architectural marvel.

-Design and interiors speak about the powerful legacy of Muhammad Ali Pasha and the magnificence of his vision for Egypt, giving some experience for visitors of the spiritual and artistic aspects of the beauty of Islamic architecture.
+Design and interiors speak about the powerful legacy of Muhammad Ali Pasha and the magnificence of his vision for Egypt, giving visitors some experience of the spiritual and artistic aspects of the beauty of Islamic architecture.

 1. Location and Accessibility